 First-round NBA Draft Pick of Charlotte Hornets (Played for 7 NBA Teams)

 Undrafted 11-year NBA Veteran, Currently does Color Commentary for the Houston Rockets

 The Big Ten Conference personifies big-time college basketball.
 The Big Ten has always been considered one of the premier basketball leagues in America.
-The Big Ten has had six or more teams to the NCAA Tournament each of the last five seasons, including one team advancing to the Final Four, four of those five years.
-The Big Ten has led the nation in attendance each year since 1977, a streak of 29 seasons.
-In each of the past 23 years, well over two million fans have watched Big Ten basketball games, including topping three million fans in 2015.
+The Big Ten has had six or more teams to the NCAA Tournament each of the last six seasons, including one team advancing to the Final Four, four of those six years.
+The Big Ten has led the nation in attendance each year since 1977, a streak of 30 seasons.
+In each of the past 24 years, well over two million fans have watched Big Ten basketball games, including topping three million fans in 2015 and 2016.

 Last year, Iowa ranked 20th in the country in attendance, marking the 21st time in the program’s history, and second straight year, the Hawkeyes were ranked in the top 20.
 Big Ten student-athletes garner extensive media exposure on TV, newspapers, web sites, social media, etc. In addition to games being televised on the Big Ten Network, games are also shown nationally on CBS, ESPN, ESPN2, and ESPNU.
 Every Iowa game is either televised or streamed digitally online.